-Prerequisite: Completion of Pre-calculus 11 with minimum B standing AND concurrent enrollment in Pre-Calculus 12 or completion of Pre -Calculus 12 with minimum C+ standing.
+Strongly recommended: Completion of Pre-calculus 11 with minimum B standing AND concurrent enrollment in Pre-Calculus 12 or completion of Pre -Calculus 12 with minimum C+ standing.

-This course is designed for students planning to enroll in Commerce, Science or Engineering programs at the post-secondary level.
-The course provides a thorough preparation for university calculus.
+This course is designed for students planning to enroll in Commerce, Science or Engineering programs at the postsecondary level.
+The course provides thorough preparation for university calculus.
 Students may choose to write examinations that offer the opportunity of advanced placement and course credit at the university level.